10 Apr Candida (Yeast Overgrowth) – Signs, Symptoms and How to Get it Under Control

 COS is commonly treated with pharmaceuticals such as Fluconazole or Itraconazole.
 As stated earlier, yeast are tricky little bugs and can adapt.
 Thus, they can become resistant to these drugs.

 I personally have tried the pharmaceuticals and had no luck with getting my dysbiosis back to normal.
 I prefer using a more holistic approach.
 There are several supplements and oils that can be used to assist with deterring yeast.
 I have used many things including vitamins for adrenal and immune support, coconut oil for its anti-fungal properties, prebiotics, probiotics, oregano oil and more.
-I think the top three most effective supplements I use include…
+I think the top two most effective supplements I used include…

 Remember, just taking supplements without changing your diet, won’t work.
 We have to approach this with a holistic approach (of course!).
 Don’t forget to book your exploration call with me, so you can partner up with a nutrition practice that specializes in gut health!